surlykke/Go-Generics-with-constraints/README.md

 The idea could be:

 *   The compiler (still) verifies the correctness of this code at the point of definition.
-*   On instantiation apply the first switch case that matches (ie. `T` implements the concept).
+*   On instantiation apply the first switch case that matches (ie. `T` implements the constraint).
 *   If no case matches, the compiler issues a compile error, something like "Type must implement one of `Ordered`, `Lessable`."
 *   A `default` entry is allowed, so that all types can be handled in one switch.